 Do your children seem more moody, irritable or depressed than usual?
 Don't blame it all on adolescent angst.
 The cause may not be physical or mental, but electronic.
 Not so long ago, such behavior was blamed on sleep deprivation caused by violent TV shows or stimulating video games before bedtime.

 Some sleep problems respond favorably to bright light therapy, especially light applied first thing in the morning.
 Delayed sleep phase syndrome (DSPS) causes one to have trouble waking in the morning and falling to sleep at night.
-This disorder responds well to early morning bright light therapy.
-Advanced sleep phase syndrome (ASPS) reverses the...
+This disorder responds well to...
 Read more